Supporting bright futures for children

-Thirty three years later, our 11 branches and national office in Hamilton help families across New Zealand informing, educating, inspiring and supporting them , as they navigate their way through experiences with disability.
+Today, our 14 branches and national office in Hamilton help families across New Zealand informing, educating, inspiring and supporting them , as they navigate their way through experiences with disability.

 Parent to Parent operates the only parent support network for families raising a child with a disability in New Zealand.

 Parent to Parent operates a network of more than 600 specially-trained volunteer support parents, and connects those parents to families new to the world of disability.
 Each family is connected to a support parent whose child has the same or similar disability to yours.

 Support Parents are there to offer a listening ear.
 With their ‘lived experience’, they understand the challenges and unique joy of caring for a child or family member in a similar situation to yours, and can offer practical solutions.

 This service is unique to Parent to Parent in New Zealand

 A core part of our work revolves around providing the latest research and information about your family member’s condition so you are equipped with the power of knowledge.

 Our dedicated support and information team provides free information to families and those involved in a family’s care, on nearly 4,000 conditions each year, from the very rare to the more common.

 In many cases, when a child receives a diagnoses, parents cannot absorb all the verbal information they receive from medical professionals.
 They may feel isolated, with a thousand questions.
 Because accessing medical professionals whenever a question pops up is not often practical, parents can turn to the internet where there is a huge amount of information.
 However, it is hard to sift through it to find answers to case-specific questions, and parents are not to know if that information is accurate, credible or up-to-date.